MicrosoftDocs/cpp-docs/docs/c-runtime-library/reference/vscanf-vwscanf.md

 ## Return value

-Returns the number of fields that are successfully converted and assigned; the return value does not include fields that were read but not assigned.
+Returns the number of fields that are successfully converted and assigned; the return value doesn't include fields that were read but not assigned.
 A return value of 0 indicates that no fields were assigned.

 If *`format`* is a `NULL` pointer, the invalid parameter handler is invoked, as described in [Parameter validation](../parameter-validation.md).
 If execution is allowed to continue, these functions return `EOF` and set `errno` to `EINVAL`.